ThePansmith/thepansmith.github.io/content/colts/2025/index.md

 {{< alert "edit" >}}
 Vote **[here](https://forms.gle/uRtvjeCVKFHoJVra6)**!
 It takes less than a minute! <br>
-Pack developers and players can share their thoughts as well!
+Pack developers and players can share their thoughts as well, so share this with others!
 {{< /alert >}}

 {{< alert "discord" >}}